Skip to main content

 3.2.1 Eligibility for Initial Employment Relocation Assistance

-An employee and her/his Family Members are eligible for initial employment Relocation Assistance specified in Section 3.2.2 when the employee is offered and accepts a regular full-time faculty or administrative position at grade level 27 or above.
+An employee and her/his Family Members are eligible for initial employment Relocation Assistance specified in Section 3.2.2 when the employee is offered and accepts a regular full-time faculty position or administrative position at grade level 24 or above.

 At the time of hire, an eligible employee may receive initial employment Relocation Assistance as follows:

-The University Travel Office will provide a one-way airline ticket to Honolulu for the employee and the employee’s Family Members from an airport convenient to the employee’s primary residence at the time an offer of employment with the university is accepted.
+Travel Services will provide a one-way airline ticket to Honolulu for the employee and the employee’s Family Members from an airport convenient to the employee’s primary residence at the time an offer of employment with the university is accepted.

 The university will pay the employee the allowance specified in Section 3.2.4 of this policy to help defray the employee’s expenses for moving household goods and other relocation expenses.
-Upon the university’s receipt of a signed Relocation Assistance Agreement described in Section 3.2.8 of this policy, the university will advance to the employee one hundred percent (100%) of the calculated allowance, after applicable taxes, to assist the employee to arrange and pay for relocation services.
+Upon the receipt of a signed Relocation Assistance Agreement described in Section 3.2.8 of this policy, the university will pay the allowance articulated in section 3.2.4, less applicable taxes, which payment will be made with the employee's first paycheck.

 An employee who receives initial employment Relocation Assistance under this section is required to pay back the university a pro rata portion of the Relocation Assistance if within 3 years of university employment: (i) the employee voluntarily terminates employment with the university; or (ii) the university terminates the employee’s employment for cause.
 Employee will repay to the University all money received pursuant to this agreement prorated on a monthly basis such that for each full month during which the Employee remained an employee of the University, the amount be repaid shall be reduced by one thirty sixth (1/36) of the amount received.